You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 (Circular 257).
 The model is based on a comparison of costs associated with implementing the new CNS/ATM systems (the project case) with those of maintaining the existing present-technology systems in the long term (the base case).
 The model uses a widely accepted approach, namely Net Present Value (NPV) of life-cycle.
 It focuses on discounted annual cash flows, representing the costs and benefits of CNS/ATM systems over a given implementation period.
-Click here

 for a preview (PDF).